oywino/oywin-ha-xcomfort-bridge/README.md

 Eaton xComfort integration with Home Assistant.
 Note that you need the **xComfort Bridge** for this to work.

-Developers, if you want to debug this, look at the [instructions found here](Debug.md)
+## Changelog
+Added support for Eaton SmartStick outlets as 'switches' in Home Assistant

 ## Installation

 From HACS

-1. Add repository `javydekoning/ha-xcomfort-bridge`
+1. Add repository `oywino/oywin-ha-xcomfort-bridge`
 2. Set type to _Integration_
 3. Download the newly added integration.
 4. Restart Home Assistant